-With the incredible amount of music being released on a consistent basis these days, the need to stand out is greater than ever.
+With the massive amount of music being released on a consistent basis these days, the need to stand out is greater than ever.
 Artists must take creative risks if they wish to produce something truly surprising or unique.
 Feed Me is an artist up for the task.
 The British producer, born Jon Gooch, has been releasing music for over a decade.
-He’s commonly associated with the dubstep and drum n bass genres but I’ve always been fond of his softer melodies.
-His latest project, High Street Creeps, finds him expanding his palette even further to include something not found on his previous collections of work.
-It’s full of complex sound and boasts a cinematic production level.
+He’s commonly associated with the dubstep and drum n’ bass genres but I’ve always been fond of his softer melodies.
+His latest project, High Street Creeps, finds him expanding his palette even further, presenting something full of complex sound and boasting a cinematic production level.

 High Street Creeps is Feed Me’s first album since his debut album Calamari Tuesday in 2013 so it’s safe to say fans have been looking forward to this for a long time; so much so that the album debuted at #1 on the iTunes dance charts.
 All 10 tracks seem to be perfectly placed for a musical journey.
 Check it out below.